UPPS 07.10.05 - Student Behavior Assessment Team

 Courses of action recommended to departments are for consultation only.
 They are not binding and do not carry the force of university policy.

-Following a case management situation and subsequent recommendation, BAT will meet to debrief and evaluate the outcome of the situation.
+Following a case management situation and subsequent recommendation, the Student Behavior Assessment Team will meet to debrief and evaluate the outcome of the situation.

 CASE INFORMATION AND CONFIDENTIALITY PROCEDURES

-Members of BAT may provide each other or campus community members involved in a particular case, or outside parties in connection with the situation, with information as is necessary to protect the health, safety, and privacy of the student or other persons and to generate a recommendation for a course of action in accordance with applicable legal and professional standards of confidentiality and with UPPS No. 01.04.30, Release of Information Pursuant to the Texas Public Information Act and UPPS No. 01.04.31, Access to Student Records Pursuant to the Family Educational Rights Act and Privacy Act of 1974.
+Members of the Student Behavior Assessment Team may provide each other or campus community members involved in a particular case, or outside parties in connection with the situation, with information as is necessary to protect the health, safety, and privacy of the student or other persons and to generate a recommendation for a course of action in accordance with applicable legal and professional standards of confidentiality and with UPPS No. 01.04.30, Release of Information Pursuant to the Texas Public Information Act and UPPS No. 01.04.31, Access to Student Records Pursuant to the Family Educational Rights and Privacy Act of 1974.

-If the student involved in harmful, threatening, or disruptive activities is already a client of the Counseling Center or a patient of the Student Health Center, information about that student’s relationship may only be obtained by BAT from those agencies with written authorization of the student in question or in accordance with federal and state law.
+If the student involved in harmful, threatening, or disruptive conduct is already a client of the Counseling Center or a patient of the Student Health Center or a student registered with the Office of Disability Services, information about that student’s relationship may only be obtained by the Student Behavior Assessment Team from those departments with written authorization of the student in question or in accordance with federal and state law.
 Federal and state laws that govern the privacy and confidentiality of students’ health and mental health information and records include:

 Psychologists Licensing Act (Texas);

-The purpose of BAT meetings is to provide consultation only.
-To the extent any documents are created, generated or maintained by BAT for its consultation purposes, such documents are confidential as permitted by law.
+The purpose of the Student Behavior Assessment Team meetings is to assess risk of threats to the university community, to provide consultation and a recommended course of action.
+To the extent that any documents are created, generated, or maintained by the Student Behavior Assessment Team for its consultation purposes, such documents are confidential, as permitted by law.
 Such documents will be maintained per Texas State’s records retention policy.

 REVIEWERS OF THIS UPPS